 Sure, Borderlands 3 has not been officially announced yet, but it’s pretty much a videogame open secret that it exists in some form.
 This comes from Gearbox CEO Randy Pitchford himself, in fact.
 At a panel at PAX East 2016 he revealed: “It’s no secret, obviously there’s going to be another Borderlands.”
 So, in other words, we’re almost certain the shoot-and-looter we want is on its way.
 Below you will find everything we know about Borderlands 3.

-Yeah, about that: we cannot be sure the next game in the series will be called Borderlands 3, as Pitchford also said during the PAX East panel: “we don’t even know if we’re going to call it that.”
+Yeah, about that: we cannot be sure the next game in the series will be called Borderlands 3: Pitchford also said during the PAX East panel: “we don’t even know if we’re going to call it that.”
 Tales from the Borderlands: The FPS, perhaps?

 Borderlands 3 release date

 When is the Borderlands 3 release date?
 Well, it has not been given one since the game does not officially exist – yet.
-Although, due to an investors call from back in March, we might have a release window for you.
-In the investors call, Take-Two CEO Strauss Zelnick said a “highly anticipated new title from one of 2K’s biggest franchises” is in development for the fiscal year of 2019 (October 2018 to September 2019).
+Although, it totally does: due to an investors call from back in March, we might have a release window.
+In the call, Take-Two CEO Strauss Zelnick said a “highly anticipated new title from one of 2K’s biggest franchises” is in development for the fiscal year of 2019 (October 2018 to September 2019).
 This is a claim Zelnick repeated in August.